 Step 3: Add fragrance oil into the melted wax when you reach a temperature between 165 and 185 and stir gently.
 I Added 2 fl. ounces of essential oil and it was perfect, not overpowering.

 Step 4: Pour the melted wax into the dough bowl.
-To keep the wicks in place I just used chopsticks and clothespins.
+To keep the wicks in place I found an easy way of using chopsticks and clothespins.
 This worked perfectly but if you were going to fill the bowl to the very top, the clothespins would get in the way and leave an indentation in your wax, so be careful with your levels.
 They also have a tool for this I listed it in the materials.

 Allow to harden for at least 24 and then trim the wicks